nuuuwan/lk_parliament_docs/tests/data/en.md

     2. The guarantee limit specified in subsection (1) shall be reviewed every five years after the date of coming into operation of this Act and be updated to ensure consistency with the debt reduction objective specified in the fiscal strategy statement.

     3. In case of a breach of the guarantee limit specified in subsection (1), the Minister of Finance shall submit to Parliament and publish on the official website of the Ministry of the Minister of Finance a report specifying, at a minimum-
-        - ( a ) the reason for such breach; and
+        a. the reason for such breach; and

-        - ( b ) actions to ensure compliance with the guarantee limit in the future.
+        b. actions to ensure compliance with the guarantee limit in the future.
             - PART IV

 18. **Scope of the annual budget** -
     1. The annual budget shall include the estimates of expenditure of the public entities which are allocated to a Head of Expenditure number.

     2. The annual budget shall –
-        - ( a ) be presented in the form of the appropriations by Head of Expenditure; and
+        a. be presented in the form of the appropriations by Head of Expenditure; and

-        - ( b ) be classified in line with the internationally accepted practices.
+        b. be classified in line with the internationally accepted practices.

     3. The Appropriation Act shall envisage expenditure from the Consolidated Fund subject to Articles 150, 151 and 152 of the Constitution.